JialongJiang/jialongjiang.github.io/_posts/2018-11-08-bbe_lectures_nov.md

 #### Summary

 The control theory can help our understanding of biological circuits, and design new circurits with desired functions.
 The rich phenomena in biology can also motivate theorical discoveries.

+## The Bayesian Brain: From Predictive Coding to Decision Making

+### Rajesh Rao, UW Seattle	11/19/2018

+### Introcution

+Computational neuroscience; neurally-inspired AI; brain-computer interface
+Cortical puzzle: diverse function, common organizatio principles; remarkable flexibility
+Massive feedback and hierarchical structure; Abstruction of representation
+Visual receptive field; Endstopping
+Predictive coding; center activation and surrounding repression; response is the difference between the center and surrounding
+Orientation contrast: why; Natural images statistics
+Predictive coding theory of cortical function: prediction, error, update iternal representation
+Implements Bayesian inference

+#### Bayesian inference

+Probabilistic models of the brain
+Learn a generative model to estimate the proability distribution
+VR mouse fun landmarks; audio recognition;
+Does predictive coding have a future; Predictive processing: a conical cortical computation
+Inference of probabilistic beliefs: both the nean and variance
+Predictive coding to actions, rewards, and decision making; indirected observation of the world

+#### POMDPs

+Partially observable Markov decision processes (POMDPs): world action agent reward / observation
+Agent: belief, policy, value function.
+Maximize the expected future reward; learn from the beliefs
+Input: belief state; output: value of belief state; Train by temporal difference error (TD)
+Random dots motion task; cortical response neuron recording; belief; collapsing decision boundary
+Effect of changing prior probability; reward prediction error: hard trial have higher reward prediction error, but lower on error trials
+Confidence of decision making; social decisions in group decision making task

+#### Summary

+Bayesian approach offers nomative models for perception, action, reward optimization, and decision making
+Neocortex modeled as a Bayesian estimator that maintaines a probabilistic internal nodel of the world
+The basal ganglia hypothesized to learn values and policies for cortical beliefs
+Bayesian models provide functional explanations

+Bayesian inference is a fundamental rule for constructing the understanding the external world.
+Various experiments have shown that the brain actively explores the Bayesian rule, and both the mean and uncertainty play roles in the decision process.
+However, it is still uncler whether brain implement the Bayesian inference explicitly or is using other similar approaches.